 Adam Schamroth is a General Osteopathic Council certified osteopath with a Masters of Osteopathy degree from the British School of Osteopathy in addition to Bsc in Environmental Sciences from the University of Manchester.

 Having previously worked with both Chiropractors as well as Osteopaths he now specialises in postural correction and posture related conditions such as back, neck and shoulder pain.

 He is skilled in a variety of techniques including spinal manipulations, joint articulation, medical acupuncture, kinesio taping and soft tissue techniques.

 Originally from North London and now living in Dulwich he is a keen runner and swimmer.
 He is also a passionate skier and snowboarder as well as rock climbing and playing squash.
 With all this activity he is no stranger to sporting related injuries with experience both treating and being treated.

-When not exercising he also volunteers his osteopathic skills at Stanmore orthopaedic hospital working with the Disability foundation, a registered charity providing complementary therapies for people living with disabilities.
+Adam has also previously volunteered his osteopathic skills at Stanmore orthopaedic hospital working with the Disability foundation, a registered charity providing complementary therapies for people living with disabilities.